Xiaojnconcordia/DeepSeaGoldHunting/README.md

 The level is complete when player scores 100 gold points.

 Control:
 1. W: move forward.
 A: move leftward.
 S: move backward.
 D: move rightward.
-2.Q: rise
+2. Q: rise
 E: dive
-3.Mouse left button: shoot figuring.
+3. Mouse left button: shoot figuring.
 Move Mouse: rotate the camera and the player.
 Left Shift + Move Mouse: rotate the camera only
-4.ESC: Pause the game and open the pause menu, press again to resume, or player can click resume in the menu.
+4. ESC: Pause the game and open the pause menu, press again to resume, or player can click resume in the menu.

 Mechanism
 Player: